Skip to main content

 Knowledge Graph Strengths

-• Flexible structure: Represents relationships as they actually exist
+• Flexible structure: Represents relationships as they exist

 • Scales: Handles hundreds or thousands of interconnected concepts